 Failing to prevent a preterm birth

-Premature birth is a known risk factor for HIE, as premature babies are not done developing yet, making their brains more fragile and susceptible to injury.
+Premature birth is a known risk factor for HIE.
+Premature babies are not done developing yet, and their brains are more fragile and susceptible to injury.
 There are interventions that doctors should perform to help prevent premature birth.
-These interventions include:

 Failing to properly manage premature rupture of membranes (PROM)

 PROM occurs if a mother’s membranes rupture (‘water breaks’) more than 18 hours before labor starts.
 This can pose a risk for HIE and other birth injuries because the amniotic fluid that protects the baby from infection is gone.
-Doctors should administer antibiotics to decrease the risk of infection; in many cases, these babies need to be delivered via C-section because of the high risk of infection-related complications and umbilical cord compression issues.
-Doctors can also administer corticosteroids to mature the baby’s lungs if they are preterm.
-An important part of preventing PROM (and premature PROM, or PPROM, which is when the membranes rupture prior to 37 weeks of gestation) is screening for infections.
+Doctors should:

 Prolonging a pregnancy for too long

-If a baby is not born after 40 weeks, this may be considered a post-term pregnancy (exact definitions vary).
+If a baby is not born after 40 weeks, this may be considered a post-term pregnancy.
 After around 37 weeks, the placenta starts to break down in preparation for delivery.
-Usually, this is not a problem, but if a baby gestates for too long, it can be exposed to hypoxic (low-oxygen conditions) as the placenta continues to deteriorate, and the baby may develop post-maturity syndrome.
+If a baby is in the womb for too long, it can be exposed to low-oxygen conditions as the placenta continues to deteriorate.
+The baby may develop postmaturity syndrome, which increases risk of complications.

 Prolonging labor and delivery for too long

-While every pregnancy is different, and, therefore, the length of labor is different, there are certain indicators that medical personnel look for to see if labor is progressing normally.
+Every pregnancy and labor is different, but there are certain indicators that labor is progressing normally.
 If labor is stalled, some medical interventions might be necessary to help the mother deliver the baby safely.

 Traumatic birth